stevemac321/SciKit_Machine_Learning_Barebones_Footprint/README.md

 # ⚡ Scikit Embedded Machine Learning on STM32 (Barebones Footprint)

 This project demonstrates real-time anomaly detection on STM32 using **scikit-learn SVM**, **live voltage sampling**, and **TensorFlow autoencoder validation**, all running on a **bare-metal STM32F4** (no HAL, no stdlib) with a **minimal binary footprint**.
+NOTE: the easy way is to just use STM32CubeIDE for using the ML.
+All the makefile and gdbserver, openocd, st-flash configs are for Makefile projects that work SxS with the IDE project, but the binaries are much smaller.
+I'll do a video, there are a lot of steps.

 It includes: